Maurice Wilkins initiated the experimental research into DNA that culminated in Watson and Crick’s discovery of its structure in 1953.

-Although disappointed by his degree grade, Wilkins still hoped to do research work.
+Although disappointed with his degree grade, Wilkins still hoped to do research work.
 Fortunately for him, one of his teachers at Cambridge had become head of physics at the University of Birmingham.
 He remembered Wilkins and, on hearing he was interested in studying luminescence, sent him to see John Randall.Randall took Wilkins on as a graduate student.
 Rather than doing research work, however, Wilkins spent several months building instruments for Randall.
 Wilkins felt he was being exploited, but kept going.
 He actually earned his Ph.D. in less than the standard three years, graduating in 1940.

 Randall, meanwhile, had performed brilliant work on improving the cavity magnetron.